jsimplicio/jsimplicio.github.io/_posts/2019-4-15-screening-for-participants.md

 tags: [dscout, software development, screener, research, React app]
 ---

-To run a research study on dscout, researchers need participants.
-Recruit is the product that lets customers find and screen research participants.
+To run a diary or live research study on dscout, researchers need participants.
+Recruit is the product that equip customers with tools to find and screen research participants.

 <figure>